Reviewed by Oct 05, 2020| Updated on

-A tree diagram is a method in the fields of general mathematics, probability and statistics.
-A tree diagram helps to measure the number of possible outcomes of an event or problem and to present those potential outcomes in an orderly fashion.
+A tree diagram is a method in the fields of general mathematics, probability, and statistics to measure the number of possible outcomes of an event or problem and to present those potential outcomes in an orderly fashion.

 Tree diagrams are very flexible and can be useful in many areas, including finance and are also called probability trees or decision trees.